Rib Roast with Celery Smash & Thyme Red Wine Jus

 Ingredients

-• Rib roast with bone, approx. 4kg
+• Rib-Roast with bones, approx. 4kg

 • Olive oil